Keyboard shortcuts

 Tools

-You will also need some tools to be able to put together a tracker.
-You might have these already or have a friend or a maker space nearby where you can borrow these:
+You will need various tools to be able to put together a tracker.
+You may have these already, have a friend or a maker space nearby where you can borrow these:

 • A soldering iron